animo/afj-slides/2023-06-01/presentation.md

 - Update on JWT VCs, extended crypto support and OpenID4VC
 - AFJ 0.4.0 Release
+- Making it easier for people to get started with AFJ
 - Rethinking the Storage Layer

 ---